National School Counseling Week Resource Guide (2023)

 Nationwide, more than 100,000 school counselors will participate in the week’s festivities, with many schools hosting events and activities that highlight the benefits of a comprehensive school counseling program.
-This year’s theme for National School Counseling Week is “School Counselors: All In for All Students.”
+This year’s theme for National School Counseling Week is “School Counselors: Helping Students Dream Big.”

 It’s hard to overstate the importance of today’s school counselors.
 From championing student success to unlocking student potential to helping students and families navigate the path to postsecondary education and a meaningful career—to everything in between—the compassionate and complex work of school counselors changes lives for the better every single day.

 To get a deeper look at who school counselors are, what impact they have, which pressing issues they face, and all the ways that you can get involved in National School Counseling Week, read on.